About

 Artificial Intelligence

-In a world increasingly filled with AI-generated content, the presence of personal stories and imperfect writing may become one of the clearest signals that a human being is actually behind the work.
+I write mostly personal essays.
+In a world increasingly filled with AI-generated content, the presence of personal stories and imperfect writing may become one of the clearest signals that a real human is actually behind the work.